Data Science for Global Challenges

 Why this study?

-• This course is offered bilingually (English & Dutch), so you are well prepared for a world-class career.
+- This program is offered bilingually (Dutch/English), preparing you well for a global career.

 What can you become with Data Science for Global Challenges?